Oculus VR: What Should Businesses Know about VR Tech?

 Data analytics and data science practitioners now use AR and VR technology to improve their work and accomplish key goals.
 For instance, data visualisation presents even greater detail as designers have a much more extensive range of physical attributes to consider in 3D objects than in 2D.

 Although much of the focus on VR headsets has been on enhancing entertainment experiences, the reality (pun intended) is that they can impact every field of business.
 Research from Tractica forecasts that VR adoption in businesses will soon outperform its use in technology.
-For context, VR spending for businesses hit $9.2 billion in 2021.
+The market size of virtual reality HMDs was $5.5 billion in 2019 with a CAGR of 22.3%, projected to reach $18.6 billion by 2026 (Valuates, 2020).

 It's possible to simulate nearly any physical-world business process in VR worlds.
 For example; customer service, finance, HR, marketing, and production activities have comprehensive virtual representations.
 These tasks generally belong to two categories: training and practical applications.